Home » Recipes » Main Dish Recipes » Italian Sausage and White Beans Skillet

 • The clean-up is easy because it cooks in one pan.

 • The recipe is very versatile.
-Make it your own by varying the sausage and type of beans.
+Make it your own by varying the kind of sausage and beans.

 Ingredient Notes